briannadickman/week_5_assignment/README.md

 add a method to somethingFun named "meow()" that console logs "moew" when called. ex: somethingFun.meow()

 ### Step 4 (Pro Mode)
-add another method to somethingFun named "isHappy" that receives a boolean parameter named "happy"
+add another method to somethingFun named that receives a boolean: "isHappy( happy )"

 within this method, check if the parameter "happy" is true